Relationship Issues

 Chris: Thank you.
 I’m sorry if I snapped at you about it earlier.

 These are simple examples and many times the issues can be more complicated or even rooted in issues going as far back as childhood that the person may be totally unaware of.
 Psychotherapy for individuals or couples can help the situation by providing a neutral third-party as well as helping to isolate the root causes for reoccurring disputes or arguments.
-If you are seeking Psychotherapy in Toronto for any of these issues, please don’t hesitate to reach out to me for a free phone consultation.
+If you are seeking psychotherapy for any of these issues, please don’t hesitate to reach out to me for a free phone consultation.